Skip to main content

 The Notional Fallacy

 This is why raw notional value is misleading.
-It overstates your risk for OTM options and understates the impact of moves for In-the-Money (ITM) options.
+It overstates your risk for OTM options and understates the impact for deep In-the-Money (ITM) positions.

 Defining Delta-Adjusted Exposure

-Delta-Adjusted Exposure (also called Delta-Adjusted Notional) is the metric that translates an options position into its "stock equivalent."
+Delta-Adjusted Exposure (or Delta-Adjusted Notional) is the metric that translates an options position into its "stock equivalent."
 It tells you exactly how many shares of the underlying stock you would need to own to have the same directional risk.

 Alternatively, in share terms:

-Delta-Adjusted Exposure Analysis Delta-Adjusted exposure visualization: Comparing raw notional values to the actual directional risk across different strikes.
+Visualizing directional risk: Comparing raw notional values to the actual market impact across different strikes.

 1. True Portfolio Weighting

-If you manage a diversified portfolio, you need to know how "long" or "short" the market you actually are.
-Using Delta-Adjusted exposure allows you to compare your options positions directly to your stock holdings.
-A portfolio might look balanced on a notional basis but be dangerously over-leveraged when adjusted for Delta.
+If you manage a diversified portfolio, you need to know how "long" or "short" you truly are.
+Delta-Adjusted exposure allows you to compare your options positions directly to your stock holdings.
+A portfolio might look balanced on paper but be dangerously over-leveraged when adjusted for Delta.

 Is a Short Put spread riskier than a Long Call?
-By calculating the Delta-Adjusted exposure of both, you can normalize the risk and make an apples-to-apples comparison of the directional bias of different complex structures.
+By calculating the Delta-Adjusted exposure of both, you can normalize the risk and make an honest comparison of the directional bias in complex structures.

 Practical Example